-people and elderly as well as more assessible toilet facilities and mobility aides at useful points for help in standing.
+people and elderly as well as more accessible toilet facilities and mobility aides at useful points for help in standing.

 So, what are the benefits of self-catering accommodation?
 You can set you own hours, please yourself completely and not be bound by meal times and other time constraints that are a flaw in bed and breakfast accommodation.
-If you have amongst your holiday companions a great cook or are yourself a talented chef (or gifted amateur) you can cook up a storm in one of our well-appointed Farmstay kitchens.
-Lincolnshire has some of the best produce to cook with, including super sausage’s, brilliant breads and fantastic fish.
+If you enjoy cooking you can cook up a storm in one of our well-appointed Farm Stay kitchens.
+Lincolnshire has some of the best produce to cook with, including Lincolnshire sausages, breads and fresh fish.
 If you enjoy fishing you can combine the two pursuits, fishing for your super and enjoying the days catch.
 Self-catering accommodation provides you with the privacy to really enjoy your holiday.
-If you’re tired, feeling ill or your condition is acting up and you don’t feel like being disturbed the self-catering holidays are the perfect choice for you.

 For those of a more city leaning the provincial capital of the county Lincoln has plenty of accessible attractions to visit.
 For example, the castle has recently undergone a multi-million pound refit to allow access to the walls, museum and general ground for everyone to enjoy.
 The views from the walls offer superb vistas across the city.
 The city itself has plenty of shops, restaurants and other facilities to look around and makes for a very enjoyable day out for those of all ages and disabilities.